-The Workers' Compensation Division requires that insurers with 100 or more accepted disabling claims report their medical payment data.
-In 2009, approximately 85 percent of total medical payments were reported under the administrative rules.
-Total medical payments in 2009 are estimated to be \$333.4 million.
-In 2009, payments for hospital outpatient services exceeded payments for all other provider types; \$86.5 million, 26 percent of all payments, were made for these services.
+The Workers' Compensation Division requires that insurers with a three-year average of 100 or more accepted disabling claims report their medical payment data.
+In 2011, approximately 85 percent of total medical payments were reported under the administrative rules.
+Total medical payments in 2011 are estimated to be \$319.7 million.

+In 2011, payments for hospital outpatient services exceeded payments for all other provider types; \$81.7 million, 26 percent of all payments, were made for these services.
 The costs of hospital outpatient services have been growing faster than for other services, and they exceeded payments to medical doctors for the first time in 2009.
-Hospital inpatient payments were estimated to be \$43.3 million, 13 percent of the total.
-Payments to medical doctors were 21 percent of the total.
+Payments to medical doctors were estimated to be \$61.4 million, 19 percent of the total, while hospital inpatient payments were estimated to be \$41.1 million, 13 percent of the total.

-Among other services, physical therapy costs were approximately 9 percent of total costs, and pharmacy costs were about 6 percent of costs.
-Narcotic analgesics (pain relievers) ranked as the top category of drugs prescribed to injured workers; more than 40 percent of drug costs were for this class of drugs.
-Anti-convulsants (anti-seizure medications, 10 percent) and musculoskeletal therapy agents (7 percent) round out the top three classes.
-The use of generic drugs held steady in 2009 at 77 percent of the dispenses; however, the share of payments has continued to fall and is now at 37 percent.
-The fall in the share of payments for generic drugs, despite continued use, is likely due to the increasing cost of brand-name drugs.
+Among other services, physical therapist costs were 10 percent of total costs, and pharmacy costs were about 7 percent of costs.
+Narcotic analgesics (pain relievers) ranked as the top category of drugs prescribed to injured workers; 39 percent of drug costs were for this class of drugs.
+Anti-convulsants (anti-seizure medications, 11 percent) and anti-inflammatories (7 percent) round out the top three classes.
+The use of generic drugs increased in 2011 to 81 percent of dispenses; however, the share of payments has leveled off to 40 percent.

 Independent medical exams account for a significant portion of medical payments.
-IME services, grouped together to include basic exams, reports, and specialized IME services (panel exams and exams by specialists), totaled 2.4 percent of total medical payments.
+IME services, grouped together to include basic exams, reports, and specialized IME services (panel exams and exams by specialists), totaled 2.7 percent of total medical payments.